owenjohnsonlegit/owenjohnsonlegit/README.md

 - 👋 Hi, I’m Owen Johnson
-- 👀 I’m interested in entrepreneurship, traveling, and anything tech related.
+- 👀 I’m interested in entrepreneurship, traveling, and anything tech related
 - 🌱 I’m currently learning Python for back-end experience
 - 💞️ I’m looking for my first job as a front-end web developer
 - 📫 How to reach me Owenjohnsonlegit@gmail.com